msigwart/fakeload/README.md

 ```
 The above snippet would simulate a CPU load of 80% and a memory load of 300 MB for ten seconds.

 ## Motivation
-FakeLoad can be used in three different contexts:
+FakeLoad was created with three different contexts in mind:

-1. Testing of Non-Functional Requirements
+### 1. Testing of Non-Functional Requirements
+Early verification of non-functional requirements like scalability, performance, availablity, etc. can be vital to a project's success.
+For example, an application or framework that does elastic data stream processing needs to make sure its auto-scaling behavior or monitoring is working correctly.
+This can be hard to test if the system is not fully developed yet as some "not yet" implemented parts of the system might have a huge impact on the those dynamic properties.
+FakeLoad could be used to simulate system behavior in missing parts.
+This way, instead of force-implementing missing parts or making risky assumptions about runtime behavior, developers can actually test dynamic properties of their systems.

-2. Testing with Test Doubles (a.k.a.
+### 2. Testing with Test Doubles (a.k.a.
 Mocks, Fakes, Dummies, etc.)
+Replacing real objects with test doubles is a well-established practice in software testing, as they usually help to test components of a software system in isolation.
+However, replacing real objects with simpler 'fakes' can be dangerous when the simpler 'fake' object doesn't sufficiently mimick the more complex 'real' object or certain parts of it.
+FakeLoad could be used to mimick runtime characteristics like CPU usage, etc. of the real object within the test double.
+As FakeLoad is designed to be easy-to-use, test doubles would remain simple while at the same time mimicking 'real' runtime behavior.

-3. Faking of "real" Data or Algorithms
+### 3. Faking of "real" Data or Algorithms
+FakeLoad can also be used when dealing with data or algorithms that stand under a non-disclosure agreement (NDA).
+The NDA might prohibit any publication of scientific evaluation involving the protected algorithm or data.
+FakeLoad could be used to "simulate" data or an algorithms behavior, bypassing the NDA and thus allowing publication.

 ## Getting Started
 ### Installation